ManasiPawar263/Basic-Statistics-Level-2-set-3-/README.md

 A.	The population
 Answer:
-                          All of the PC magazine readers, only if we are interested in the readers of
-                          PC  magazines, or else the population is all the users of different brands
+       All of the PC magazine readers, only if we are interested in the readers of PC  magazines, or else the population is all the users of different brands
-                          Of magazines.
+       of magazines.

 B.	The parameter of interest
 Answer:
        Population size, average, sample size and rating scale 7.5 for kodak Camera.

 C.	The sampling frame
 Answer:
        Each and every reader that responded by rating the products around 9000

 D.	The sample size
 Answer:
       225 readers.

 E.	The sampling design
 Answer:
       Voluntary response.

 F.	Any potential sources of bias or other problems with the survey or sample
 Answer:
-             The key to random selection is that there is no bias involved in the Selection of the sample, but surveys conducted by the magazines Often suffer from non response bias and also the source of this data is From readers that read PC magazine vs the whole population that do Not read PC magazine yet they use these different brands of electronics.
+      The key to random selection is that there is no bias involved in the selection of the sample, but surveys conducted by the magazines often suffer from non response bias and also the source of this data is from readers that read PC magazine vs the whole population that do not read
+      PC magazine yet they use these different brands of electronics.